-Individual disability insurance protects your income and business against life's uncertainties so you can avoid dipping into savings or retirement assets if you're too sick or hurt to work.
+Disability insurance protects your income against life's uncertainties so you can avoid dipping into savings or retirement assets when you're not working.
+Individual disability income insurance can help replace a portion of your income lost due to a prolonged illness or injury.

-Consider the four key areas that can be impacted by a disabling event.
+Consider the four key areas that can be impacted by a disability event.